AnyDSL/MimIR/docs/coding.md

     [INSTALL])
 ```
 The `<plugin-name>` is the name of the plugin.
-This means, there should be relative to the plugin's `CMakeLists.txt` a file `<plugin-name>.thorin` containing annexes.
+This means, there should be relative to the plugin's `CMakeLists.txt` a file `<plugin-name>.mim` containing annexes.
 The command will create two targets:

 1. `thorin_internal_<plugin-name>`